EHaake/hw3-rgbcal/README.md

 I think the frame rate is probably set higher than it needs to be right now: it can be tuned lower.

+## Erik's Comments

+First I went through each file and added documentation to very function and most lines.
+This was helpful to understand what every part of the code was doing, as well as to practice writing doc comments in proper Rust style.
+To figure out how to write correctly styled doc comments, I looked in the Rust by Example section on it [here](https://doc.rust-lang.org/rust-by-example/meta/doc.html).